webrtc-nu/www/README.md

 We think that contributions/meetings should be held under Chatham House rules (or something similar)

 ### Some ideas
-- do a survey via the existing local WebRTC developer groups that exist world wide to help the W3C WG get a better handle on developer feeling.
+- do a series of surveys via the existing local WebRTC developer groups that exist world wide to help the W3C WG get a better handle on developer feeling.
-  (what questions should we ask? - see the current [https://webrtc.nu/survey.md](draft).
+  First pass is in actions above.
 - facilitate a virtual quaterly meetup where people discuss webRTC API issues in a Bof style, with summaries fed back to the W3C WG
 - organize a physical meetup on the side of an existing webRTC related conference or event, with hot button topics fed back to the W3C WG
+- support PoC or prototyping new APIs ontop of existing WebRTC stacks

 ### What can you do to help?
 - tell me how to get markdown to render the pretty diagrams on github pages!